 System user logs including alarm and response events.

 All phone calls are recorded and stored in a secure third-party database.
-The legal basis is both the contract concluded between you and us under Article 6 (1) lit. b GDPR, as well as Article 6 (1) lit. c GDPR i.V.m.
-EN 50518, according to which the telephone traffic of an alarm reception point must be recorded.
+The legal basis is both the contract concluded between you and us under Article 6 (1) (b) GDPR, as well as Article 6 (1) (c), as our licence from the Private Security Authority issued pursuant to a Statutory Instrument under the PSA’s powers from its establishing legislation which requires the telephone traffic of an alarm reception point to be recorded.

-Emergency contacts will only be contacted if an alarm is raised and we will not be able to reach you.
+Emergency contacts will only be contacted if an alarm is raised and we are unable to reach you.
 Emergency contacts can be your partners, family members, neighbours, friends or co-workers.
 The following data of the emergency contacts are collected: